swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

   var mutable = 0
   override func test() {
     super.test()
-    mutable += 0 // error: Main actor-isolated property 'isolated' can not be referenced from a non-isolated context }
+    mutable += 0 // error: Main actor-isolated property 'mutable' can not be referenced from a non-isolated context }
 }
 ```